-Sampling was performed by Rocklabs Reference Materials and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using an ICP finish.
+Sampling was performed by Rocklabs Reference Materials, and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using an ICP finish.
 Steps were taken to minimize laboratory method variation in order to better detect any variation in the candidate reference material.

-Homogeneity: A sample was removed from the top of each of the 16 jars randomly selected from the 553 jars in the batch.
-The results of analysis of the 16 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 1.2%.
+Homogeneity: A sample was removed from the top of each of the 54 jars randomly selected from the 2511 jars in the batch.
+The results of analysis of the 54 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 1.4%

-Settling: The contents of 2 randomly selected jars were compacted by vibration (to simulate the effect of freighting) and 5 samples were removed successively from top to bottom from each jar.
-No top to bottom gradation in the gold values was observed.
+Settling: The contents of 6 randomly selected jars were compacted by vibration (to simulate the effect of freighting) and 5 samples were removed successively from top to bottom from each jar.
+In addition, 5 samples were removed from the last jar in the series.
+No top to bottom gradation in the gold values was observed, neither was there a significant difference between the last jar and the other jars.